cjohnson318/cjohnson318.github.io/_posts/2024-10-31-modeling-agents-in-python-using-mesa.markdown

 encodings, timezones, rounding errors, and in short, chaos.

 The Mesa module allows you to create agent based models.
-These allow you to break a problem into entities, and then define how those entities react with each other.
+These allow you to break a problem into entities, and then define how those entities intereact with each other.
 You might use this to model entities fighting for resources, or working together.
 I'll start with a simple model that uses a graph, where an agent, Pacer, paces back and forth on a two node graph, printing its location at each step.

 {% highlight python %}
 from mesa import Agent, Model
-from mesa.time import RandomActivationByType from mesa.space import NetworkGrid import networkx as nx
+from mesa.time import RandomActivationByTypes from mesa.space import NetworkGrid import networkx as nx